Vegeta: You ever watch Power Rangers?

-- Shaman King has five Jiang-Si in the service of Tao Yuan who are a direct parody of this, though they don't really have the Five-Man Band dynamic; nor are they Color-Coded Characters.
+- Shaman King has The Gohukuseitai, five Jiang-Si in the service of Tao Yuan who are a direct parody of this, though they don't really have the Five-Man Band dynamic; nor are they Color-Coded Characters (until the 2021 anime).

-- Digimon Frontier is basically this genre adapted to the Digimon franchise, right down to the team size; they even have a Five-Bad Band of Psycho Rangers.
+- Digimon Frontier is basically this genre adapted to the Digimon franchise, right down to the team size; they even have a team of Psycho Rangers.

 - Tokyo Mew Mew is another Magical Girl sentai combination.

 - The Magical Girl franchise Pretty Cure has several examples that could count as all-girl Sentais.
 The two that come closest are Yes!
 Pretty Cure 5 (just look at the title) and Smile Pretty Cure!.

 - Mobile Fighter G Gundam has the Shuffle Alliance, which is inspired by the second and third Sentai teams, J.A.K.Q.
 Dengekitai (playing card theme) and Battle Fever J (Multinational Team, though G has China in place of Kenya).
 The Alliance even has a Sentai backstory, stating that they've existed from ancient times to keep humanity from destroying itself with war.

 - Majestic Prince revolves around a squadron of five (later six) teenagers that clearly follow the traditional sentai color theming.
 Some have described it as "Sentai, but with [[Real Robot]]s instead of colored suits"

 - Level E has a whole story arc of the anime version devoted to several kids who were pranked into becoming a Sentai team because... well, Prince Baka felt like it!